ALPHA GRAY

 "We won't betray our Alpha's trust!"
 His loud voice rang throughout the forest.

-His warriors growled in agreement, their eyes flashing with loyalty.
+His warriors growled in agreement, their eyes flashing with loyalty to their bastard Alpha.
 My pack responded in kind, their snarls and snaps filling the air as we stood our ground.

 The standoff hung precariously in the balance, waiting to see which side would yield or if the situation would escalate into violence.
 I studied Beta Parker movements, searching for any sign of weakness or hesitation that could give me an advantage.

-"Kill his warriors, but spare Beta Parker," I instructed in a serious tone.
+"Kill his warriors, but spare Beta Parker.
+I want him alive," I instructed in a serious tone.

 My warriors acknowledged my orders, their responses echoing in our mind link like a chorus of affirmation.